-The Baby Creek facility is a screening and disinfection facility that uses fine screens and high-rate disinfection to treat combined sewage flows that pass through it.
+The Baby Creek facility is another screening and disinfection facility that uses fine screens and disinfection to treat combined sewage flows that pass through it.
 It is located at Miller and Industrial Drive in southwest Detroit at the city limit shared with Dearborn.
-High-energy mixers are being used to mix sodium hypochlorite to maximize bacterial kill and minimize discharge of residual chlorine to the Rouge River.
-The facility is rated for 5,100 cfs treatment capacity, although treatment flow rates vary based on the river elevation.
+The facility is rated for 5,100 cfs treatment capacity.
 The site area includes the Woodmere Pumping Station that services a 450-acre portion of the Baby Creek tributary area.